AnniekStok/napari-orthogonal-views/README.md

 m.register_layer_hook(Labels, report_clicks)
 ```
+allows the original layer in the main viewer to respond to click events in the ortho views.
+The property 'selected_label' will then automatically sync to the ortho views as well.

 ### Overriding the built-in behavior
 The built-in hooks are keyed by name (`labels_undo_redo`, `labels_paint`, `points_selection`) so a single one can be replaced without disturbing the others.
 Use this to keep the default behavior and add to it: